Darvid-223/housing-prices/README.md

 - Special thanks to [Udemy's 100 Days of Code: The Complete Python Pro Bootcamp for 2023](https://www.udemy.com/course/100-days-of-code/) for providing comprehensive lessons on Python and object-oriented programming.
 - Special thanks you to **Sheryl Goldberg**, who mentored me during my previous projects.
 - Appreciation to my peers and the Slack community for answering questions and sharing resources.
-- I would like to acknowledge the work of previous Code Institute students, whose projects, including [Vanessa's Heritage Housing Issues project](https://github.com/van-essa/heritage-housing-issues) and [PP5 Predictive Analysis project by Vasi012](https://github.com/Vasi012/PP5-Predictive-Analysis), provided valuable insights and ideas.
+- I would like to acknowledge the work of previous Code Institute students, including Vanessa and Vasi012, whose projects provided valuable insights and ideas.
 These projects served as occasional references for solving specific challenges and understanding how others approached similar problems.
 While this project is unique, the inspiration and guidance from past student work have been greatly appreciated.
 - This project was developed with the assistance of OpenAI's ChatGPT in the following areas:
   - **Code Validation**: ChatGPT helped validate the syntax and logic of the code.
   - **Spelling and Grammar Checks**: Assisted in checking and correcting spelling and grammar in the documentation and code comments.